Qazzian/jenkins-blink/README.md

     $ ./index.js

 The app runs on a setInterval so it will just carry on polling Jenkins until you kill it.
-The default is to poll every 10 seconds.
+The default is to poll every minute.

 The blink will change colour to match the build status of the jenkins job.